-Note: This document contains side effect information about diphenhydramine / ibuprofen.
-Some of the dosage forms listed on this page may not apply to the brand name Advil PM.
+Note: This page contains information about the side effects of diphenhydramine / ibuprofen.
+Some of the dosage forms included on this document may not apply to the brand name Advil PM.

-Some side effects of Advil PM may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Advil PM may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 All medicines can cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking diphenhydramine / ibuprofen: